 Rob Ralyea is a senior extension associate in the Department of Food Science.
 He studied at Kansas State University (B.S., Animal Science and Industry), and Cornell University (M.S., Food Science).
 He joined the Cornell faculty in 2004 after retiring from the United States Army.
-He manages dairy extension programs throughout the State of NY.
-He is an extension outreach member of the Milk Quality Improvement Program, which utilizes a Voluntary Shelf-Life (VSL) Program to analyze the sensory, chemical, and microbiological characteristics/profiles of dairy products manufactured in New York State.
-This program is designed to evaluate the overall quality and shelf-life of grade A dairy products and to encourage and provide support to dairy plants to maintain and improve product quality.
+He manages dairy extension programs throughout the State of NY, specializing in cheese and artisan cheese production and safety.
+He also is the Manager of the Cornell Food Processing and Development Laboratory.

 Scientists in the Milk Quality Improvement Program conduct basic and applied research in microbial food safety and food quality using classical and molecular microbiological techniques.
 Work in progress focuses on the microbial ecology of dairy systems, identifying specific sources of environmental contamination and use molecular techniques to help better understand the genetics, ecology, and physiology of dairy system bacterial contaminants.
 Current research focuses primarily around Bacillus cereus and Paenibacillus spp.
 Specific MQIP projects include research on Gram-positive bacteria, profiles and characteristics of spoilage microorganisms and reasons behind accelerated spoilage of chocolate milk products, tracking and detection of contaminants in the dairy industry and raw milk quality and safety.